DanBrink91/weather/README.md

 ## 🚀 Features

-- Fetches and filters daytime weather forecasts using `aiohttp`
+- Fetches and filters daytime weather forecasts using `aiohttp` and `pandas`
-- Stores results in a local SQLite database with `aiosqlite`
+- Stores results in a local SQLite database with `aiosqlite` (async sqlite)
 - Provides two REST API endpoints:
-  - `GET /fetch_data` — fetches and stores the latest forecast
+  - `GET /fetch_data` — fetches, filters, and stores the latest forecast
   - `GET /results` — retrieves stored forecast data
 - Built with Docker, testable with Pytest